roadsidemultimedia/Docs/developer/dms-theming.md

 Sections are the modular components you create that have specific styles and can be dragged and dropped by users.

+In themes, sections are simply added to the [theme root]/sections/ folder and use the standard options API.

+Read up on <a href="/developer/section-api">creating sections</a>.

 ## Adding Global Theme Options ##

 Adding options to themes uses the same option API you'll find elsewhere in DMS.